MicrosoftDocs/learn/learn-pr/azure/explore-ai-specification/includes/2-design-ai-specification-document.md

 We will be explaining the different sections that are included in any AI specification document, using the Moab specification document as an example.

-For this initial review of an AI Spec document, assume that you are the head of the funding team at your company.
+For this initial review of an AI Spec document, assume that you're the head of the funding team at your company.
 The adoption team is trying to bring a new technology to the company: Bonsai.
-The team has put together a deck for you to understand the problem that they are trying to solve and the benefits it brings to the company.
+The team has put together a deck for you to understand the problem that they're trying to solve and the benefits it brings to the company.
 At this stage, your only objective is to learn about the problem and make a preliminary decision about the value this project could bring to your company.

 ## Section 1 - Project Objective